Beyond Toxics 2023 Legislative Agenda

 Reduce Plastic Pollution!

-Every year it's becoming more and more clear: We need to turn off the plastic tap.
+Every year it's becoming more and more clear: we need to turn off the plastic tap.
 Plastic waste is piling up in our landfills, our communities and our environment.
 Nothing we use for a few minutes should pollute the environment for centuries.
 We need to shift away from our throwaway culture and create an economy in which we produce less waste, build products that last and can be reused or repaired, and recycle the rest.

 Beyond Toxics is alarmed by the dangers to our environment and health from the creation, use and disposal of plastics in society!
 It is highly toxic to society at every stage!
 There is hope for Oregon...there are two critical bills now making their way through Oregon's legislature this sping that address those risks to us all.
 They are: SB 543 and SB 545.
 We urge you to contact your legislators and urge their support for both bills!